abrodze/QuasarModel-DESI/README.md

 # QuasarModel-DESI
 Files accompanying [Brodzeller et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023AJ....166...66B/abstract).
 Included in this repository are the quasar templates, SDSS redshift catalog used for training the templates, and an updated HIZ template that accounts for lya mean transmission.
 The latter model is discussed in Bault et al. (2024).
 All template files are compatable with [redrock](https://github.com/desihub/redrock).
-LOZ/HIZ_init will run in redrock main branch, but HIZ (the lya optical depth upgraded templates) requires a customized redrock tag.
-See **TODO: ADD LINK** for more details.
-LOZ/HIZ_init produced the standard quasar classifications for DESI year one data release.
-HIZ refined the z>1.6 DESI DR1 redshifts, redshift catalog to be released.
+LOZ/HIZv1.0 produced the standard quasar classifications for DESI year one data release.
+HIZv1.1 refined the z>1.6 DESI year one redshifts for Lya forest cosmology studies, redshift catalog to be released TBD.

 Contact abrodze@gmail.com for questions about this repository.